teuton-software/asker/README.md

 ├── README.md
 └── spec

 ```

 * *README.es.md*: This help file
-* *build*: This is the script file that will "build" our questions from
+* *build*: This is the script file that will "build" our questions file
-conceptual map files.
+from conceptual map files.
 * *lib*: Directory that contains the ruby classes and modules of this project.
-* *maps*: Directories where we save our own conceptual maps (HAML or XML file format).
+* *maps*: Directories where we save our own conceptual maps (using HAML or XML file format).
 * *projects*: Directory that contains config files for every project.
 This config
 file are necessary to easily group parameters used by this tool.
 Also,
 into this directory will be created the reports and output files (as GIFT, etc.)
-of this project.
+of every project.
 * *spec*: Directory that will contain the test units in the next future.
 I hope!.

 Conceptual Map
 ==============
-Into *input* directory we save our own concept map files.
+Into *maps* directory we save our own concept map files.
 We could use subdirectories to
 better organization.
-As example we have the file `input/starwars/jedi.haml`, that
+As example we have the file `maps/demo/starwars/jedi.haml`, that
 contains one concept map about Jedi characters of StarWars film into HAML format.

 Let's take a look:
 ```
-%map{ :version => '1' }
+%map{ :version => '1', :lang => 'es' }
   %concept
     %names obiwan
     %context personaje, starwars